BeanHam/2023-MEDIQA-Sum-HuskyScribe/README.md

 This is our repo for MEDIQA-Sum shared tasks, 2023 (**Website**: https://www.imageclef.org/2023/medical/mediqa)

 ## Tasks
-- **Task A - Short Dialogue2Note Summarization**: generating a section summary (section header and content) associated with the short input conversation.
-Section header will be one of twenty normalized section labels provided with the training data.
+- **Subtask A - Dialogue2Topic Classification**.
+Given a conversation snippet between a doctor and patient, participants are tasked with identifying the topic (associated section header).
+Topics/Section headers will be one of twenty normalized common section labels (e.g. Assessment, Diagnosis, Exam, Medications, Past Medical History).
-- **Task B - Full Dialogue2Note Summarization**: generating a clinical note from the full input conversation.
-The note should include all relevant sections.
-Accepted first-level section headers are: "HISTORY OF PRESENT ILLNESS", "PHYSICAL EXAM", "RESULTS", "ASSESSMENT AND PLAN".
+- **Subtask B - Dialogue2Note Summarization**.
+Given a conversation snippet between a doctor and patient and a section header, participants are tasked with producing a clinical note section text summarizing the conversation.

-We only attempted Task A and Task B.
+- **Subtask C - Full-Encounter Dialogue2Note Summarization**.
+Given a full encounter conversation between a doctor and patient, participants are tasked with producing a full clinical note summarizing the conversation

 ## Inference
 To run our model on the test dataset, do the following: